ZelunGlenn/AppleShowCaseDemo/README.md

-These are demo showcases for my previous project
+These are demo showcases of my previous projects